haomingvince/myworks/README.md

-Test the functionality of Github and review some general functions on C language
+Test the functionality of Github and review some general functions on C language.